sagemath/trac_to_gh/Issue 3796.md

 # Issue 3796: Do something about empty directories for pexpect interfaces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3796

 Original creator: tabbott